Disclaimer

 Her biographies describe her as attractive.

-Before matters could progress any further, Petra abruptly left home to enter the recently founded congregation of the Daughters of Mary of the Immaculate Conception, also known as the "Mariamettes", in BikfayaWhen her parents learned of her whereabouts, they went to the convent to fetch her home, but Petra convinced her superiors to send her parents away without giving them the opportunity to speak with her; she never saw them again.
-The time frame this all took place was in the end of 1852, beginning of 1853.
+Before matters could progress any further, Petra abruptly left home to enter the recently founded congregation of the Daughters of Mary of the Immaculate Conception, also known as the "Mariamettes", in BikfayaWhen her parents learned of her whereabouts, they went to the convent to fetch her, but Petra convinced her superiors to send her parents away without giving them the opportunity to speak with her; she never saw them again.
+The time frame this all took place was between the end of 1852 and beginning of 1853.

 For the next 19 years, Petra, now Sr. Annisa ("Agnes"), lived the life of an exemplary religious - devout, humble, obedient, and ever-joyful - while fulfilling several duties as kitchen worker, catechist and teaching nun in different convents of her congregation.
-However, in 1871, the Mariamettes merged with another congregation and the sisters were given the choice to become members of the new congregation, return home, or join another congregation; Petra opted for the latter and discerned the call to enter a contemplative institution.
+However, in 1871, the Mariamettes merged with another congregation and the sisters were given the choice to become members of the new congregation or to be released from their vows; Petra opted for the latter as she discerned the call to enter a contemplative institution.
 She prayed and God answered...

 Petra had a dream in which she was visited by three venerable men who later turned out to be St. Anthony the Abbot, St. George the Soldier-Martyr, and the last was assumed to be a Baladita monk-Saint because of the words spoken to her by St. Anthony: "Become a nun in the Baladita Order".
 Petra left for the Baladita convent of St. Simon in Al-Qarn, where the nuns warmly welcomed her.
 She took the religious name of Rafqa ("Rebecca") in honor of her dearly departed mother.